The Fawn Response in Leadership: Why You're Burning Out (Even Though You're Good at Your Job)

 If you grew up in a family, school, or culture where it felt dangerous to disappoint people, or if your nervous system learned to earn love through being good, generous, or emotionally available… Then chances are, you’ve brought that same pattern into how you lead, manage, and serve others.

-I unpack this dynamic more deeply in my blog on the Shadow Mediator archetype — a survival role that often masks itself as empathy or care.
-For practitioners, this pattern often plays out subtly in client relationships.
-You can find a deeper clinical reflection in my piece on boundary confusion in client work.
+ℹ️ I unpack this dynamic more deeply in my blog post on the Shadow Mediator archetype—a survival role that masks itself as empathy or care.

 What the Fawn Response in Leadership Looks Like at Work